Hitachi Formula Atlantic Series Race

 Notes on the cars:

-- March 77B (Andy Barton): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977.
-Returned to March Engineering in 1978 and sold to Andy Barton (Newcastle upon Tyne), updated to 772P specification, fitted with a 2-litre Ford BDG and used in libre racing.
-Converted to Formula Atlantic specification for 1979 with a Swindon BDA engine and used in the revised British championship.
+- March 77B (Andy Barton): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977, and used to win the first three rounds of the series in January and February 1977.
+It was crashed heavily at Killarney in February and replaced with 77B-7.
+The damaged car was returned to March Engineering, repaired, and updated it to 772P specification for Andy Barton (Newcastle upon Tyne).
+He fitted a 2-litre Ford BDG and used it in libre racing in 1978.
+For 1979, he converted it to Formula Atlantic specification with a Swindon BDA engine and used it in the revived British championship.
 Retained for 1980 as a hire drive, usually for Cameron Binnie (Cornhill-on-Tweed, Northumberland).
 Sold to Colin Richardson (Peebles, Scottish Borders, Scotland) and raced in Scottish libre in 1981, 1982 and 1983, using a 1600cc engine.
 Possibly borrowed back by Barton for a couple of races after his 782/792 was wrecked in April 1981.
 To Geoff Todd (Greenlaw, Scottish Borders), and raced at Ingliston again through 1984.
 Advertised by Todd in June 1984.
 Subsequent history unknown.

 - Chevron B29 [29-75-04] (Vivien Candy): New to Tom Wheatcroft in February 1975, and tested by Richard Morgan who would be driving it in British Formula Atlantic.
 Raced by Morgan in the early races of the season, winning one race, until crashed at Brands Hatch in April.
 Morgan then drove the new Wheatcroft R18, and the Chevron was sold to Brett Riley, who drove it for the rest of 1975.
 To Ken Bailey (Stretford, Greater Manchester) and raced in Indylantic in 1976.
-Retained for 1977.
-Sold to Eddie Jordan (Dundrum, County Dublin, Ireland) and used in Irish Formula Atlantic in 1978, winning both the All-Ireland and Duckhams Formula Atlantic Championships.
-Raced by Vivian Candy in Ireland in 1979, then sold via Phil Bennett to David Ward (Hesketh Bank, Lancashire) for British libre racing in 1980 and 1981.
+Stored unused during 1977 and advertised by Bailey in November.
+Sold to Eddie Jordan (Dundrum, County Dublin, Ireland) and used in Irish Formula Atlantic in 1978 in Marlboro livery, winning both the All-Ireland and Duckhams Formula Atlantic Championships.
+Raced by his teammate Vivian Candy in Ireland in 1979, then sold via Phil Bennett to David Ward (Hesketh Bank, Lancashire) for British libre racing in 1980 and 1981.
 With Terry Cole for Monoposto racing in 1983, then reportedly broken up for spares by Chevron Cars.

 - March 782 (Paul Smith): Rad Dougall's race car at Thruxton 27 Mar 1978 and presumably the one he then wrecked in practice at the Nürburgring 30 Apr 1978.
 Presumably "Toleman's second" 782 driven by Tiff Needell at Hockenheim 26 Sep.
 To Paul Smith for Formula Atlantic in 1979, but wrecked on Smith's first outing, at Mallory Park in March 1979.
 The car was rebuilt on a new tub fabricated by Mo Gomm, but the original tub was also repaired and retained by Smith incomplete.
 As the "782-2" plate remained on this car, the Gomm car is regarded here as a separate car, 'PS1'.
-Both cars were sold to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa.
-It is understood that 782-2 was built up as a show car.
-Some years later, it was reported to be in Ian Scheckter's March 78B livery and in a museum.
+The new 'PS1' and the remains of 782/2 were both sold to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa.
+Tilanus raced 'PS1' in the Sigma Mazda series in early 1982 but then sold it to Hekro for Ian Scheckter to drive.
+The team then built up on the original 782/2 tub and that car was raced by Braam Smith for the DAW Suppliers team in late 1982 and early 1983.
+In April 1983, it was sold to Billy Maloney, replacing his March 77B, and was raced by him for the rest of 1983.
+He retained the car for 1984, but damaged it in a practice accident at East London in August.
+It was then sold to Arthur Christie in January 1985.
+It was sold back to Bernard Tilanus for the 'Can-Am' season in 1986.
+After that, it went to Keith Horwood who planned to use it for a sports car project in 1987, but that did not go ahead and the car remained unused for two years.
+It was then rebuilt by Andrew Thompson as a show car for the Rembrandt Group's Heidelberg Motor Museum.
+The museum was acquired by BAT in 1999, who closed it in 2003.
+The following year, the car collection was acquired by Johann Rupert, son of Dr Anton Rupert and moved to the L'Ormarins Estate in Franschhoek.
+The Franschhoek Motor Museum, named after Johan Rupert, was opened in May 2007, and the March 782 remains on display in Ian Scheckter's 1978 livery.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.